 Note that PostMan's correctness does not rely on the correctness of timeout: even if the timeout is inaccurate (i.e., a timeout is triggered when the previous helper node is still alive), PostMan can still guarantee all its properties because clients and servers will close the old connection and exchange necessary information when establishing a new connection (Section 4.2).
-This means in practice, the developers can use a shorter timeout to improve availability.
+This means in practice the developers can use a shorter timeout to improve availability.
 In this experiment, we simply use an arbitrary 1-second timeout to show that PostMan can function correctly despite failures.

-6.5 Adaptive batching
+6.6 Adaptive Batching

 To test the effectiveness of our adaptive batching algorithm, we change the load of our system and see how PostMan reacts.
-As shown in Figure 12, with the load increasing, the batch interval decreases, implying that the helper nodes batch packets more frequently.
+As shown in Fig. 16, with the load increasing, the batch interval decreases, implying that the helper nodes batch packets more frequently.
 Although the size variation seems noisy, the batch sizes are mostly larger than those with low load.
 When the load decreases, the helper nodes can reduce the batch size and increase the batch interval.
 As a result, we can conclude that the batch size and batch interval are well adapted to fluctuating load.

-7 Conclusion
+7 CONCLUSION

 In this paper, we present PostMan, a distributed service to mitigate load imbalance caused by bursty traffic, by offloading the overhead of packet processing from heavily-loaded servers and reducing data redundancy in packet headers.
 By batching small packets remotely and on demand, PostMan can utilize multiple nodes to help a heavily-loaded server when bursty traffic occurs and can minimize the overhead when there is no such bursty traffic.
+We design the helper network stack with DPDK and mTCP to improve packet processing efficiency and remove duplicated headers to reduce bandwidth consumption.
+To tolerate helper failures, PostMan can migrate connections across helpers.
+Because of their stateless nature, PostMan helpers are highly scalable as well.
+Post-Man not only can be enabled when the load of the server becomes high, but also can scale well with the fluctuating load.
 Experiments with Memcached and Paxos show that, compared to data migration, PostMan can quickly mitigate the extra latency caused by bursty traffic.
+Furthermore, Post-Man can improve the goodput of Memcached and Paxos by $3.3 \times$ and $2.8 \times$ , respectively.
+When processing small packets, the throughput of PostMan even outperforms IX over $10 \times$ at most with one core and increases linearly when the number of helper nodes grows.
+When a helper node fails, it only takes about 0.4s to reconnect 1000 connections and restore to the previous throughput.